dojo/docs/developer/design/builder.rst

                 /acme

 Let's assume the acme directory holds an application and it is desired to write the built resource hierarchy for the application to the directory ~/dev/acme-deploy.
-In this case, the acme profile file at ~/dev/acme/lib/app.profile.js might like like this:
+In this case, the acme profile file at ~/dev/acme/app.profile.js might like like this:

 .. code-block :: javascript

     var profile = {
     	// point basePath to ~/dev
-    	basePath:"../..",
+    	basePath:"..",

     	releaseDir:"./acme-deploy",
     	trees:[